addulac/phd/source/13_models.md

 X_{n+1} \mid X_1,\dotsc, X_n \sim \left(\frac{\alpha_0}{\alpha_0 + n}H + \frac{n}{\alpha_0+n}\frac{\sum_{i=1}^n \delta_{X_i}}{n}\right)
 \end{equation}

-Figure \ref{fig:dp} represents the graphical model of the DP for the simple sampling scheme described.
+Figure \ref{fig:dp} represents the graphical model of the DP for the simple sampling scheme just described.

 The predictive distribution for $X_{n+1}$ is therefore equal to the base measure of the posterior distribution of $G$.
 This sequence of predictive distributions refers to the Blackwell-MacQueen urn scheme which has been used to show the existence of the DP [@blackwell1973ferguson].
 Furthermore it emphasizes several important properties of the DP: